GCSE candidates must read and understand the information on JCQ website

 What will be the outcome of an appeal?

-During the appeals process, a student’s grade may go up, down or stay the same.
-When placing an appeal, the student will have to sign a declaration accepting the outcomes.
-There is a charge for appeals if your result stays the same or lowered.
+During the appeals process, a student’s grade may go up, down, or stay the same.
+When appealing, the student must sign a declaration accepting the outcomes.
+If the result stays the same or is lowered, there is a charge for appeals.

 Grades this summer were based on Teacher Assessed Grades (TAGs).
 TAGs were submitted to the exam boards by a holistic assessment of students’ performance in a subject, following a rigorous assessment process, moderation and quality assurance.